ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 Name conflicts amongst variables between different execution contexts are resolved by climbing up the scope chain, moving locally to globally.
 This means that local variables with the same name as variables higher up the scope chain take precedence.

-To put it simply, each time you attempt to access a variable within a function&#8217;s execution context, the look-up process will always begin with its own variable object.
+To put it simply, each time you attempt to access a variable within a function's execution context, the look-up process will always begin with its own variable object.
 If the identifier is not found in the variable object, the search continues into the scope chain.
 It will climb up the scope chain examining the variable object of every execution context looking for a match to the variable name.

 ## Closures